Economic Development Strategy

 CEDS Advisory Board

 Development of the region’s CEDS is guided by an advisory board.
 Representatives on this committee are invited to participate through recommendations by local elected officials and partner organizations throughout the region.
 They represent the main economic interests of the area and include business owners, economic development professionals, educators, workforce development boards, minority representatives, and elected officials.
-The advisory board frames the discussion; develops goals and priorities, and suggests data-driven measures prior to the document’s adoption by the GNRC.
+The advisory board frames the discussion; develop goals and priorities, and suggests data-driven measures prior to the document’s adoption by the GNRC.